 Today’s Post by Joe Farace

-Over the years I’ve found that photographers get inspiration from many different sources.
+Over the years in talking with many photographers I’ve found they get inspiration from many different sources.
 One of my photographer friends finds it in old master’s paintings.

 If you think that’s shooting a few digital images in direct monochrome mode is a bad idea because you worry about what might happen if you change your mind at some later date and want that original image to be in color?
 Here’s one solution: Most DSLRs and mirrorless cameras have a RAW+JPEG option that lets you capture a monochrome (JPEG) and color (RAW) file at the same time.
 Some dual-slot cameras, even let you simultaneously save each file type to a different card.

-Update: This is a theme that I especially want to pursue along with my recent interest in film photography.
-For example, Ferrania’s P30 cinema stock was used in some of the world’s most beloved movies, including La Dolce Vita.
-A version was created for still photography at the company’s rebuilt factory that’s located on the grounds of the original company in Cairo Montenotte, Italy.
+Update: This blog post has a theme that I want to pursue along with my recent interest in film photography.
+Ferrania’s P30 cinema stock was used in some of the world’s most beloved movies, including La Dolce Vita.
+A version was created for still photography at the company’s rebuilt factory located on the grounds of the original company in Cairo Montenotte, Italy.
 Each roll features a high silver content to produce a natively high-contrast film with almost no visible grain.
 Shadows are deep and rich.
 Highlights are punchy and sharp.
 I’m really looking forward to trying this film.
 Look for a film review…real soon now.

 My book Creative Digital Monochrome Effects also includes a chapter on IR photography, is available from Amazon for $30.90 with used copies starting at around two bucks.
 At that giveaway price it’s a great gift for your favorite photographer or yourself.
 No Kindle version is available, sorry.